alphagov/notifications-node-client/DOCUMENTATION.md

 ### Error codes

-If the request is not successful, the client returns an error `err`.
+If the request is not successful, the client returns an `err`.

-_Use err.error.status_code as per text_

 |err.error.status_code|err.error.errors|How to fix|
 |:---|:---|:---|